JumpyLionnn/RetroMMO-desktop/README.md

 a RetroMMO desktop client with a lot of features.

 ## Features
-* pin the game screen on top all of the windows.
+* Pin the game screen on top all of the windows.
-* hide sidebar and overlays when pinned.
+* Hide sidebar and overlays when pinned.
-* always show the game cursor in every element.
+* Always show the game cursor in every element.
-* extra security for integrations
+* Extra security for integrations.
+* A basic chat censoring

 ## Downloading the repository